FarronF/limerick-council-meetings/meetings/2024/02/13-Meeting of the Travel & Transportation Strategic Policy Committee/Agenda - Meeting of the Travel & Transportation Strategic Policy Committee - 13th February 2024.md

 enable them to park their vehicle at various locations throughout the city in order to

-deliver essential and important services to people in the City Centre area.---
+deliver essential and important services to people in the City Centre area.
+---